CNR-INM | Consiglio Nazionale delle Ricerche | Istituto di Ingegneria del Mare

 Short biography

 Graduated in Mechanical Engineering at Univ. of Rome “La Sapienza” in 1991, from Sep.
 1992 to May 1997 he worked at the Italian Aerospace Research Center (CIRA) carrying out research on vortex generated noise.
-He moved at INSEAN (The Italian Ship Model Basin) in June 1997 working in the field of hydrodynamics of high-speed crafts, water entry problems and numerical modeling of multiphase flows.
+He moved to INSEAN (The Italian Ship Model Basin) in June 1997 working in hydrodynamics of high-speed crafts, water entry problems, and numerical modeling of multiphase flows.
 From Apr.
 2009 he led the “Resistance and Optimization” Scientific Unit and the role ceased in Dec.
 2010 when INSEAN merged into the CNR as Marine Technology Research Institute.

 Research interests